Backcountry Attitude >> Outdoor Issues

 Invasive weeds

 Did you know that non-native weeds could be tagging along with you on your boots, clothing, or gear?
-These invasive weeds can upset the natural balance of plant communities.
-Shake out your gear and clean your boots before your next trip.
+These invasive weeds can upset the natural balance of plant communities and displace native wildflowers which reduces overall plant diversity.
+Please shake out your gear and clean your boots at home before your next trip.

 Emerald Ash Borer